Teplice nad Metují: Administrative division

+Etymology

+The Old Czech word teplice (from teplý = 'warm') means 'warm water', 'hot water'.

 Geography

 Teplice nad Metují is located about 19 km north of Náchod and 21 km southwest of the Polish city of Wałbrzych.
 It is located on the border with Poland.
 It lies in the Broumov Highlands, in the Broumovsko Protected Landscape Area.
-The highest point is the hill Čáp with an altitude of 786 m.
-The river Metuje flows through the town.
+The highest point is the hill Čáp at 786 m above sea level.
+The Metuje River flows through the town.

 Teplice nad Metují is known for the Adršpach-Teplice Rocks, a set of sandstone formations protected as a national nature reserve.

 History

 The predecessors of Teplice nad Metují and villages in the municipality were the castles Střmen and Skály, built for protection of a trade route in the 13th century, and small settlements around them.
 The first written mention of Teplice located below Střmen is from 1362.
 The Střmen castle was demolished in 1447.
-From 1614 to 1848, Teplice was divided into Horní Teplice and Dolní Teplice ("Lower" and "Upper" Teplice) and had different owners.
+From 1614 to 1848, Teplice was divided into Horní Teplice and Dolní Teplice ('lower Teplice' and 'upper Teplice') and had different owners.

 During World War II, the German occupiers operated the E431 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in Dolní Teplice.